AFDM: Evolving OFDM Towards 6G+: Introduction

 \subsection{Organization of this article}

-The remainder of this article is structured as follows: Section~\ref{sec:system_model} introduces the system and channel models adopted throughout the article, including the novel formulation of a general \ac{FDFD} channel input-output model based on physical pulse footprints to capture inter-sample coupling effects in practical transceiver implementations accurately; Section~\ref{sec:compatibility_AFDM_OFDM} details the transceiver architecture of \ac{AFDM}, highlighting its compatibility and reusability with respect to \ac{OFDM}, considering various aspects, such as prefixing, pulse shaping, and resource management; Section~\ref{sec:analysis_AFDMOFDM} presents a variety of thorough analyses of \ac{AFDM} in comparison with \ac{OFDM}, including implementation complexity and scalability, channel estimation and detection architecture, robustness to impairments like \ac{PHN} and \ac{CFO}, and advanced functionalities including \ac{MIMO}, chirp-domain modulation and physical-layer security; Finally, Section~\ref{sec:reusability_AFDM_OFDM} qualitatively summarizes the reusibility of the presented \ac{AFDM} considerations and discussion across the \ac{RF}, \ac{PHY}, and higher layers, followed by concluding remarks in Section~\ref{sec:conclusion}.
+The remainder of this article is structured as follows: Section~\ref{sec:system_model} introduces the system and channel models adopted throughout the article, including a novel general \ac{FDFD} channel input-output model based on physical pulse footprints that accurately captures inter-sample coupling in practical transceiver implementations; Section~\ref{sec:compatibility_AFDM_OFDM} details the transceiver architecture of \ac{AFDM}, highlighting its compatibility and reusability with respect to \ac{OFDM}, considering various aspects, such as prefixing, pulse shaping, and resource management; Section~\ref{sec:analysis_AFDMOFDM} presents a variety of thorough analyses of \ac{AFDM} in comparison with \ac{OFDM}, including implementation complexity and scalability, channel estimation and detection architecture, robustness to impairments like \ac{PHN} and \ac{CFO}, and advanced functionalities including \ac{MIMO}, chirp-domain modulation and physical-layer security; Section~\ref{sec:analysis_AFDMOFDM} additionally concludes with a qualitative, layer-wise summary of the reusability of \ac{AFDM} compared with legacy \ac{OFDM}; Section~\ref{sec:open_challenges} then outlines the open research challenges and future directions, including synchronization and standardization pathways, as well as the concluding remarks.